lawsonid/isat340_miniproject/README.md

 To use the web application, follow these steps:

 1. Clone or download the repository from GitHub.
-2. Ensure that you have Python and Flask installed on your local machine.
-3. Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal.
-4. Run the command "python FlaskAppProject.py" in the terminal to start the Flask server.
+3. Run the command "python FlaskAppProject.py" in the terminal to start the Flask server.
-5. Once the server is running, open your web browser and navigate to "http://localhost:5000/" to access the web application.
+4. Once the server is running, open your web browser and navigate to "http://localhost:5000/" to access the web application.

 To login, use either: